AGRINFO AGRINFO logo

 Timeline

-EU producers can use stocks of products containing flufenacet until approximately the end of 2025.
+EU producers will be permitted to use stocks of products containing flufenacet until 10 December 2026.

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.